 The magic of Christmas envelops everything, creating a unique and engaging scenario.
 San Gregorio Armeno is happiness.
 The happiness of a child who roams in the shops of the master nativity scene and discovers a new world of art and tradition secular.
 The happiness of a family that, united, is preparing to celebrate Christmas.
 Happiness in the face and in the gaze of a person met in that instant and never again reviewed.
-Because - let's tell the truth - Naples will have a lot of flaws, but the friendliness and warmth of people is difficult to imitate.
+Because – let’s tell the truth – Naples will have a lot of flaws, but the friendliness and warmth of people are difficult to imitate.

 In the passage that came from the simple representation of the Nativity to the nativity scene as we conceive it today, there are many symbols that lead us back to the much more archaic pagan culture.